BigBIueWhale/openwebui_config/README.md

     qwq:32b_high
     ```

+8. In the same `Admin Settings` page, navigate to `Documents` and make the document processing be fully in-context instead of the default of doing a weird tokenization that doesn't work.

-8. Click on `codestral:22b` and change `Visiblity` dropdown from `Private` to `Public`.
+9. Click on `codestral:22b` and change `Visiblity` dropdown from `Private` to `Public`.
 Turn off `Vision` and `Citations` capabilities.
 Click on `Show` to the right of `Advanced Params` to expand control over advanced paramters.

-9. Permanently customize `codestral:22b` model parameters to have the following values:
+10. Permanently customize `codestral:22b` model parameters to have the following values:

     | Parameter        | Value  |
     | :--------------- | :----- |